kbairak/outbox/README.md

 ### Low priority

-- [ ] No 'application/json' content type if body is bytes
 - [ ] Use msgpack (optionally) to reduce size
 - [ ] Maybe not everything quorum-able should be quorum.
 Perhaps configuration